HomeFeatures9 Shocking Cybersecurity Statistics

 cyberghost vpn ad

-Although cybersecurity is man’s greatest threat, it is fast becoming a tool that is shaping our life and future.
+Although cybersecurity is man’s greatest threat, it is fast becoming a tool shaping our lives and future.
 Hence, we can no longer ignore the resultant effect of cybersecurity in our lives.

 A prominent example of the effect of cybersecurity relating to our daily lives brings to mind Edward Snowden’s revelations of how the privacy of human lives is being compromised on a large scale by the government.

-Here are nine shocking cybersecurity statistics that are sure to get concerned about cybersecurity issues
+Here are nine shocking cybersecurity statistics that will cause concern about cybersecurity issues.

 1. Attackers had access to more than 1.7 billion records in January 2020 (IT Governance)